9th May 2008 search this site | sitemap | advertise

 Next go back around the room soaking the paper with warm soapy water (or your wallpaper steamer), start from the bottom of each width of paper and work your way up to the ceiling.

-Now go back to the area where you started and re-soak 3 widths of paper, then take you wallpaper scraper and starting at the bottom of the first width scrap the paper ensuring not to damage the plaster (see Fig 1.1), work your way up to the ceiling removing all traces of paper from the wall.
+Now go back to the area where you started and re-soak 3 widths of paper, then take your wallpaper scraper and starting at the bottom of the first width scrap the paper ensuring not to damage the plaster (see Fig 1.1 below).
+Work your way up to the ceiling removing all traces of paper from the wall.
 Now move onto the next width and repeat the process.

 Now work your way around the room re-soaking as necessary removing all traces of paper.